lit/lit/.changeset/fifty-mice-play.md

 '@lit-labs/react': patch
 ---

-Boolean attributes are now removed from an HTMLElement when they are false.
+Boolean attributes with a value of `false` are set as `null` on the component.